anthonywachs/PacIFiC/README.md

 # Welcome to Pacific!

 Pacific is a high-performance c/c++ software to simulate multiscale behavior of particle-laden flows.
 It is composed of Grains3D - a Descrete Element Method  (DEM) solver - as well as a Cartesian CFD solver.
-It is also linked to the octree-adaptative gris CFD solver Basilisk, for which we provide additional features.
+It is also linked to the octree-adaptative grid CFD solver Basilisk, for which we provide additional features.

 ```mermaid
 graph TD;